API¶

 - fileslist | tuple

-sync the files based on the start of measurement, default True.
-The order of the input files is preserved, only the samples timestamps are influenced by this argument
+Sync the files based on the start of measurement.
+The order of the input files is preserved, only the samples’ timestamps are influenced by this argument.

-the time stamps from the next file will be added right after the last time stamp from the previous file; default False
+The timestamps from the next file will be added right after the last timestamp from the previous file.

 - Returns: